 Students at Saint Martin's are expected to conduct themselves in a responsible manner that reflects favorably on themselves and the Saint Martin's community.
-University policies, guidelines, and expectations as they pertain to student membership in the university community, are outlined in the Saint Martin's University Student Handbook available at www.stmartin.edu/sites/default/files/smu-files/student-affairs/student-handbook-2016-2017.pdf.
+University policies, guidelines, and expectations as they pertain to student membership in the university community are outlined in the Saint Martin's University Student Handbook available at www.stmartin.edu/sites/default/files/smu-files/about/student_handbook_2017-2018- final.pdf.
 While the University is not directly responsible for individual students' behavior, students will be held accountable for that which is detrimental to the educational objectives of the University or inconsistent with its values or mission through appropriate disciplinary action as outlined in the Student Handbook.
-Academic policies and procedures are outlined in this Graduate Catalog.
+Academic policies and procedures are outlined in this Undergraduate Catalog.